xt0fer/reveal-slides/md/intro-to-oop.md

 * Objects are containers.

-* Think about this scenario you have a time keeping application that has the following objects:
+* Think about a scenario in which you have a time-keeping application that has the following objects:
 	* Employee
 	* TimeCard
 	* TimeClock